-Aiming to make authentic Finnish flavours available to everyone, Tampere-based Poikain Parhaat makes premium lemonades, iced tea, artisan meads, seasonal beverages and a variety of other products using the best ingredients from the Finnish nature.
+Aiming to make authentic Finnish flavours available to everyone, Tampere-based Poikain Parhaat makes premium lemonades, iced tea, artisan meads, seasonal beverages and a variety of other products using the best ingredients from Finnish nature.

 “At the start, we were warned that no one drinks this kind of stuff,” Noora Fagerstöm recounted in 2016.
 “It took time and effort to build our brand, but now people recognise us very well.
-Awareness of healthy foods has increased and people are much more interested in them…”
+Awareness of healthy foods has increased and people are much more interested in them.”

-After almost a decade in business and with some significant investment, the Jungle Juice Bar chain now has over 50 convenient locations across Finland and Sweden attracting an ever-growing number of customers looking for an instant fresh kick with these delicious vitamin-packed drinks.
+After over a decade in business and with some significant investment, the Jungle Juice Bar chain now has over 50 convenient locations across Finland and Sweden attracting an ever-growing number of customers looking for an instant fresh kick with these delicious vitamin-packed drinks.

 Harvested in Finland over a very short period in early spring and manufactured using pioneering methods and technologies, Nordic Koivu’s birch sap is now being drunk in many countries.
-A glass of high-quality organic birch water is a perfect way to quench thirst and get a vitality boost.
+A glass of high-quality organic birch water is a perfect way to quench the thirst and get a vitality boost.

 With natural products becoming increasingly popular around the world, Nordic Koivu is not only producing birch sap for consumers, but also constantly carrying out research on utilising birch sap as raw material for the cosmetics and food and beverage industries.